 - Tap Widgets in the menu that appears.

-- Navigate to Google App folder and tap it.
+- Navigate to the Google App folder and tap it.

 - Drag and drop the Search bar from inside the folder to suitable space on one of your home screens.

 - Tap and hold your home screen.
 A new menu will appear.

 - At the top of the screen will be the Google Search bar.
 Tap and hold it and an option to remove will appear.